salesforce/design-system-react/docs/webpack.md

 This has a disadvantage of maintaining the versions later.

-## Option 2: Import CSS using style-loader
+## Option 2: Import CSS using Webpack style-loader

-These are the relevant portions of the changes you will need to do in order to wire up `Design System React` in a standalone application.
+These are the relevant portions of the changes you will need to do in order to wire up Design System React in a standalone application.

 #### package.json